shawntmeyer/AVDClientKiosk/source/RemoteDesktopClient/README.md

 #### Multi-App Kiosk

-When the operating system of the client device is Windows 11 22H2 or greater, and the `RemoteDesktopClientShell` switch parameter is <u>not</u> specified, the device is configured using the [Multi-App Kiosk Assigned Access CSP](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/multi-app-kiosk).
+When the operating system of the client device is Windows 11 22H2 or greater, and the `ClientShell` switch parameter is <u>not</u> specified, the device is configured using the [Multi-App Kiosk Assigned Access CSP](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/multi-app-kiosk).

 The user interface experience with the `ShowSettings` switch parameter selected is shown in the video and figures below.
 You can also see that the remote desktop connection automatically launched because it was the only resource assigned to the user.
 Click on the first screenshot below to open the video on Youtube.